 Each piece of furniture is quality controlled at different stages of production and then packed to avoid any possible damage during delivery.
-So the furniture should arrive to you in pristine condition.
-Some furniture may have fixtures and fitting packed loose inside the packaging, so please ensure you check all packaging before recycling.
+Therefore, the furniture should arrive to you in pristine condition.
+Some furniture may have fixtures and fittings packed loose inside the packaging, so please ensure you check all packaging before recycling.

-With all furniture
+General considerations for all furniture

-2. Added moisture may cause the panels in your furniture to move slightly, so adequate ventilation should be provided to minimise this.
+- Added moisture may cause the panels in your furniture to move slightly, so adequate ventilation should be provided to minimise this.

-3. The light will, over a period of time, slightly alter the colour of your furniture; this is just part of the ageing process.
+- Natural light will, over a period of time, slightly alter the colour of your furniture; this is just part of the ageing process.
 To reduce this effect, we recommend that your furniture is kept away from direct sunlight for prolonged periods of time.
 Similarly try not to leave your furniture in direct sunlight, this could dry out the wood and lead to fading.

 Care and Maintenance

-Always try a test patch first.
+- When cleaning, always try a test patch first.
 If you are unsure as to whether the item you are cleaning is suitable for our instructions, take professional cleaning advice first.

-Lacquered furniture is finished with a stain and then a lacquer topcoat is applied giving the furniture a glossy finish.
+- Lacquered furniture is finished with a stain and then a lacquer topcoat is applied giving the furniture a glossy finish.
 The lacquer seals the wood, without stopping it breathing as it only covers the outer facing surface of the wood.
 It offers some protection from liquid, hot cups & plates but we would still strongly advise that mats and coasters are used and spills are cleaned off as quickly as possible with a dry cloth.
 Constant water contact will wear down the lacquer, causing dull areas.
-Lacquered furniture can be wiped down with a lightly damp cloth if it gets dirty but should be dried off afterwards.
+Lacquered furniture can be wiped down with a lightly damp cloth if it gets dirty but should be dried off immediately afterwards.
 It can be dusted with a soft cloth and polished using a little furniture polish.

-Waxed Furniture is finished in the same way as lacquered however a wax is applied as the topcoat instead of a lacquer.
+- Waxed Furniture is finished in the same way as lacquered however a wax is applied as the topcoat instead of a lacquer.
 Wax does not offer the same protection as lacquer, the wood is not sealed and can take on elements from its surrounding area, such as smoke from an open fire.
 Damage will occur if placing hot cups or plates on the surface if mats and coasters are not used.
 Spills will absorb into the wood so spillages must be cleaned off as quickly as possible to reduce the risk of damage.
 You should dust your furniture regularly with a dry, soft cloth.

-Waxed furniture needs to be waxed periodically depending on the wear and use it receives.
+- Waxed furniture needs to be waxed periodically depending on the wear and use it receives.
 A top on a chest of drawers will have regular use so would benefit from a monthly wax.
 A dining table with daily use would benefit from a wax twice a month, however, you would only need to wax the tops so it’s not as labour intensive as you may think.
 It is advised to wax the whole unit every six to twelve months.
 By waxing your furniture regularly, it hydrates and keeps the colour sharp.
 If you don’t wax your furniture it would fade and possibly start to split in places.